jazzominy/js-boilerplate/readme.md

 ### Pre-requisites

 In order to setup this project, we would require [NodeJS](https://nodejs.org/en/download/).
-NodeJS comee with pre-installed package manager `npm`.
+NodeJS comes with pre-installed package manager `npm`.
 We will use this manager to install JS modules.
 So,

 * Install [NodeJS](https://nodejs.org/en/download/)
 * Create a folder with a name of your choice and open it in command line console.